FilipaLino/BlendMimic3D-DataExtractor/README.md

 # BlendMimic3D-DataExtractor: Blender Data Extraction Tool

 ## Overview

 The BlendMimic3D-DataExtractor is designed to convert .fbx files to .npy format, specifically for human motion analysis.
+It was instrumental in generating [BlendMimic3D](https://github.com/FilipaLino/BlendMimic3D) dataset from our project.
+For more detailed information about to our project please visit our [project webpage](https://filipalino.github.io/filipalino.github.io-BlendMimic3D/).

 This repository contains scripts that require Blender to run.
 <p align="left">
   <img src="https://github.com/FilipaLino/BlendMimic3D-DataExtractor/assets/102179022/822a0ad3-0944-40a4-b720-27f116984e42" width="30%" height="30%">
 </p>